 WCS Zoos and Aquarium Education has been advancing science education and increasing ecological literacy since 1929, when the department created the first curatorial position in education in an American zoo.
 In 2014, over 84,000 schoolchildren and 1,100 teachers participated in programs at our five parks alone.

 The teen internship program gives New York City high school students the opportunity to learn about the local ecosystem and conduct research as part of a collaborative team with Fordham University scientists and WCS professionals.
 Its mission is to increase the rate of high school youth pursuing science, technology, engineering, and mathematics (STEM) majors.

 Advanced Inquiry Program

-In collaboration with ProjectDragonfly at Miami University in Oxford, Ohio, WCS offers a master's degree program for educators interested in ecological and social change.
+ProjectDragonfly at Miami University in Oxford, Ohio, WCS offers a master's degree program for educators interested in ecological and social change.
 The AIP is an inquiry-driven learning experience allowing participants to take classes in-person from WCS faculty at the Bronx Zoo and on the web from Miami University faculty.
 As such, students gain firsthand knowledge of conservation work taking place locally and around the world and are able to connect to it in new, exciting ways.